-To the untrained eye, cats look like the epitome of cool indifference at all times.
-Watching your feline, you’d be forgiven for believing they don’t have a care in the world.
-The opposite is true, in many cases.
-Cats are easily stressed, but they hide it extremely well.
+Cats look like the epitome of cool indifference at all times.
+When you look at cats, you could be forgiven for thinking that they don’t have a care in the world.
+However, cats can get stressed out, but they hide it really well.

 What Causes Stress in Cats?

 Feline anxiety can have a wide array of causes.
 Some of these will be obvious, but others may surprise you.
 It is important to remember that, despite their cool demeanor, cats are easily stressed.
 Let’s look at some common causes:

 Falling out of an established routine is the main source of stress for cats.
 If you have got your cat into a schedule, you should maintain that routine.
 This means feeding and playing with your cat at set times each day.

 Cats live exclusively in the moment.
 They don’t understand work deadlines or family emergencies.
 They just know that it is dinner time, and their food bowl is empty.
 A lack of food will worry a cat; it can’t survive for more than a few days without nourishment, and it’s counting on the consistent provision of food to stay healthy.

 If you are unable to attend to your cat’s needs, ask somebody else to step in.
 Cats will accept a substitute caregiver, especially once they learn that they can be trusted to take care of their day-to-day needs.

 Cats loathe and greatly fear changes to their living environment.
 This could be something as simple as rearranging furniture in a home, or a new family member, lodger, or pet.

 For example, the arrival of a new baby is very unsettling to a cat.
 The cat will not recognize this tiny human.
 All that the cats know is that somebody new has infiltrated its territory and is stealing its attention.
 Will the cat be replaced?